-This article explains how to setup a H.264 IP camera with Camcloud to enable cloud storage and other features.
+This article explains how to setup an IP camera that has no direct integration with Camcloud to enable cloud storage and other features.

 First you want to get your IP camera on your network.
 Follow your camera's documentation to complete this step.